 The NC also undertakes yearly evaluation of the performance of the Chief Financial Officer ("CFO") whose remunerations is directly linked to performance, based on his score sheet.
-For this purpose, the performance evaluation for the year 2015 of the CFO was reviewed by the NC in April 2016.
+For this purpose, the performance evaluation for the year 2016 of the CFO was reviewed by the NC in February 2017.

-e.
-Overseeing the development and implementation of a shareholder communications policy for the Company
+Overseeing the development and implementation of a shareholder communications policy for e. the Company